calsoftpranavd/docs/content/rke/latest/en/config-options/add-ons/network-plugins/_index.md

 ```
 #### Calico Cloud Provider

-Calico supports major public cloud providers like AWS, GCE and Azure which can be set using `calico_cloud_provider`
+Calico currently only supports 2 cloud providers, AWS or GCE, which can be set using `calico_cloud_provider`.

 **Valid Options**

 - `aws`
 - `gce`
-- `azure`

 ## Weave Network Plug-in Options